mattbatman/nootropic-cat-treats/README.md

 # Nootropic Cat Treats
-Nootropic Cat Treats is a random quote generator, built with unnecessary complexity, so I can test features of Angular and @ngrx/store.
+Nootropic Cat Treats is a random quote generator, built with unnecessary complexity, so I can test things out.